CodeFreezr/gobyes/README.md

 A smart collection of important go lines from around 2015.

 ### 5. golang.example
-This is official example collection is
+This is official example collection.

 ### 6. golang.tour
 This is the repo of the of the "A Tour of Go".
 One of the first thing you have to check if you want to master go.   https://tour.golang.org/welcome/1